ojasshukla01/data-engineering-case-studies/README.md

 # 🛠️ Data Engineering Case Studies

 Welcome to my portfolio repository!
-This project showcases real-world data engineering workflows, simulating how modern teams integrate, transform, and analyze data using a cloud-native architecture.
+This project simulates real-world data engineering workflows using open-source and cloud-native tools — from streaming ingestion to analytics-ready models.

-These case studies demonstrate hands-on implementations with:
+It features:
-- **Kafka** for event streaming
+- **Kafka** for real-time data ingestion
-- **AWS Lambda**-style Python functions for transformation
+- **AWS Lambda-style Python functions** for transformations
-- **Snowflake** as the cloud data warehouse
+- **Snowflake** (or DuckDB locally) for cloud data warehousing
-- **DBT** for analytics modeling and documentation
+- **DBT** for analytics modeling, testing, and documentation

 ---